ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 TouchTerrain
 ============

-TouchTerrain converts digital elevation models drawn from Google Earth Engine, or user provided files, into models suitable for 3D printing.
-It comes as both a standalone program as well as a server which creates 3D model files and makes them available for download.
+TouchTerrain converts publically accessible digital elevation data into digital model files (STL or OBJ) suitable for 3D printing.
+It comes as both a standalone program and a server which creates 3D model files and makes them available for download.

 TouchTerrain is developed by Chris Harding and Franek Hasiuk, of Iowa State University's [GeoFabLab](http://www.public.iastate.edu/~franek/gfl/gfl.html).

-To see the server version in action, go to touchterrain.geol.iastate.edu
+To see the server version in action, go to [touchterrain.geol.iastate.edu](http://touchterrain.geol.iastate.edu)

 Getting Started
 ===============